jarcode-foss/glava/README.md

 ## Using GLava with OBS

-OBS is able to record X window pixmaps directly, thus copying the alpha bits rather than the relevant section of the screen.
+OBS (and some other recording software) is able to record X window pixmaps directly, thus copying the alpha bits rather than the relevant section of the screen.
 This makes GLava useful for streams and recordings, but requires GLava to be a normal X11 client in order to be selected in the software.
-Use the following config options :
+Use the following config options to fix this:

 ```GLSL
 #request setxwintype "normal"